The Rights of Unmarried Couples in Florida

 Regardless of custody, a child has an absolute right to support from both parents.
 If you have acknowledged paternity, you are liable for child support.
 However, such a proceeding usually happens along the same lines as it would for a married couple; once your paternity is acknowledged, there is no relevant difference under Florida law.
 You are the child’s parent and a judge will set a support amount based on your ability to pay.
 Timesharing is separate from child support and simply because you see or don’t see your child, support is still due.

-Get An Attorney On Your Side
+Get An Lawyer On Your Side

-Whether dealing with property or children’s custody issues, married or unmarried, having a knowledgeable attorney on your side can help the process run smoothly.
+Whether dealing with property or children’s custody issues, married or unmarried, having a knowledgeable lawyer on your side can help the process run smoothly.
 The zealous Orlando family lawyers at the firm of Goodblatt · Leo are happy to lend their experience and know-how to getting you a fair and equitable result.
 Contact us today to set up an initial consultation.